Who is I-Hsuen Chen?

 How living in New York & Taipei influenced I-Hsuen Chen

 Chen started concentrating on visual arts at the end of the 2000s after quitting his job as a professional choir and opera singer back in his hometown of Taipei.
-He moved to New York to learn about photography but later returned to his hometown where he started exploring the differences between New York and Taipei.
+He moved to New York to learn about photography but later returned to his hometown, where he started exploring the differences between New York and Taipei.
 Because of his experience in two very different countries, Chen developed a new respect for everyday trash on the street.
-As such, Still, Life Analysis is expected to continue as Chen’s works continue to grow.
+As such, Still Life Analysis is expected to continue as Chen’s work continues to grow.

 So far, Chen has managed to get his name noticed, having been selected for the New York Photo Festival’s 2012 Invitation.
 His series Nowhere in Taiwan is in the permanent collections of the Museum of Fine Arts, Houston.
 Additionally, Chen has also received recognition as one of Magenta Foundation’s most promising photographers in 2012 and an assortment of other awards and mentions.